dutta-pratik/rust-learn/knowledge/crumbs_to_check.md

 If we are sending a whole vector as an argument(eg. `&colors`) than `&[String]` and `&Vec <String>` both will work as function param, but if we send vector slice as argument(eg. `&colors[1..3]`), then `&Vec <String>` will throw error/warning in the function param.

+---

+In rust, you can't do arithemetic in different type of numbers.

+Rust doesn't by default do type conversion.